Jonas-D-M/Webproject-recorder/README.md

 Runs the project in development/watch mode.
 The project will be rebuilt upon changes.
 For testing purposes, change the projectDir variable inside `action.ts` to a folder with a testable project.

 ### `npm run build`
-Compiles the typescript code to javascript and uses Vercel ncc to create a single javascript file with all the dependencies.
+Compiles the typescript code to javascript and uses Vercel ncc to create a single javascript file with all the node_modules.